OpenGenus/falcon/README.md

 greedy algorithms
 greedy algorithms kruskal minimum spanning tree
 ```

+If you want to save the output of search feature in a json file, then you need to use ```openfalcon --search="greedy algorithms" --results=3 --output=json``` command.

-Also a json file will be created which includes the search term, search results and time neede for search results.
+A json file will be created which includes the search term, search results and time needed for search results.

 ##### Recommendations